Notes to the consolidated financial statements

 All impairment calculations demand a high degree of estimation, which include assessments of the expected cash flows arising from such assets under various modes of deployment, and the selection of discount rates.
 Changes to these estimates may significantly impact the impairment charges recognised, and future changes may lead to reversals of any previously recognised impairment charges.
 The Group views that the forecast of future freight rates, representing the main driver of recoverable amounts of the Group’s vessels to be inherently difficult to estimate.
 This is further complicated by the volatility in oil prices caused by geopolitics and macroeconomic forces, together with the cyclical nature of freight rates prevailing in the tankers market.

-See Note 8 for further disclosures on estimation of the recoverable amounts of vessels, together with related sensitivity analysis on assumptions used.
+See Note 9 for further disclosures on estimation of the recoverable amounts of vessels.

 (c) Revenue recognition